Events & news, Mary Oliver, Poems to inspire, the challenges of being original

 the world offers itself to your imagination.” — Mary Oliver

-Mary Oliver’s Wild Geese” touches a tender place in my soul, and I often share it with students in my writing workshops.
+Mary Oliver’s Wild Geese” touches a tender place in my soul, and I often share it with students in my workshops.
+It always sparks compelling personal stories and discussions after I read it aloud.

 As a child in Sunday school, I was terrified of disappointing the punitive, restrictive God portrayed in our leather-covered bibles.
 No matter how “good” I was, or how closely I followed the rules, I still felt judged and unworthy.
-Today, I follow my moral compass, but I don’t allow fear to constrict my life.
-As Mary Oliver reminds me, we were all created to shine our own light; to find our purpose in this gorgeous world of ours.
+Today, I follow my own moral compass, and I try not to allow the judgment of others to overshadow my life.
+As Mary Oliver reminds me, we were all created to shine our own light; to find our purpose in this world of ours.
 When you read this poem, what does it say to you? — CL

 Wild Geese